opentaps/open-climate-investing/book/New-Asset-Classes.md

 Liquidity risk: If these are long term projects, will you be able to sell them when you need money for something else?
 If you are planning to finance them, how will your funding counterparty mark your positions for collateral?

+Early days - Lots of different standards.
+Eventually market will converge either to the government compliance standards or large private sector ones.
+Will your project make it?

 Some general recommendations:

 - Find a public equivalent to what you're planning to invest in.
 For example, Hannon Armstrong (HASI) is a public company that owns solar and other renewable energy assets.